thesammiller/flamenco-server-installation-guide/README.md

 *“Setting up everything from scratch is hard...
 Even if you want to go 100% self-hosted, I would recommend getting a bit more experience with Flamenco using the Blender Cloud server first.”* - Dr. Sybren

 For those who still want to install a Flamenco Server, please consider a one-time donation to Blender.
-Consider it a retainer for technical support.
 You can donate [here](https://www.blender.org/foundation/donation-payment/).

 Installing a Flamenco Server requires the coordination of a few different installations, including the Blender Cloud website and the Blender ID log-in system.
 The process can be compliated.
 There are some applications which this document assumes familiarity with:
 - Linux terminal - Bash, Ubuntu’s service/systemctl and developer tools like Git